vlrnfonts/fonts/README.md

+__ This version is no longer valid as it is outdated.
+If you are interested in this updated font and other typefaces, you can visit the page __ https://github.com/silverblur.

 ## SkateBlade Typeface

 SkateBlade is a geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
 This font is suitable for graphic projects, logos and branding.